How to Build Your Own Functional Storage Bench

 The next summer came around but we had decided to try for another baby.
-Too paranoid that the month I decide to do the project would be the month it finally happened I put the project off for yet another year.
+Too paranoid that the month I decide to do the project would be the month it finally happened, I put the project off for yet another year.
 I became Pregnant the following year around April.
 The boards were collecting huge amounts of dust under our couches.
-My Little girl was born in December this last year.
+My Little girl was born in December of that year.

 As summer approached I told by husband I was determined to make our bench.
 For a moment he seemed to have forgotten.
-Four years late I finally finished this bench... and it blew away all my husbands expectations.
-Which is more than I can ask for coming from my very first carpentry project.
+Four years later I finally finished this bench, and it blew away all my husbands expectations, which was more than I could have asked for coming from my very first carpentry project.

 - Powered hand saw